What is a Sales Funnel?

 However, on the whole, every sales funnel follows a very basic blueprint.
 You start with leads (people with a passing interest), move on to opportunities and prospects (those with a tangible interest in buying from you), followed by those who are close to agreeing to a sale, and eventually those who have purchased.

 The scope of these stages can be whatever works for you.
-Your funnel can start wherever in the sales process you'd like to analyse, but you'll get the most benefit out of it the more of the process it covers.
-You can include really early prospects, like ideal customers who haven't heard of you yet; all the way down to post-sale stages such as payment, despatch and delivery.
+Your funnel can start wherever in the sales process you'd like to analyze, but you'll get the most benefit out of it the more of the process it covers.
+You can include really early prospects, like ideal customers who haven't heard of you yet; all the way down to post-sale stages such as payment, dispatch and delivery.

 Once you have identified the stages of your sales funnel, you can then identify which customers fall into which stages, giving you the potential to communicate with and market to them appropriately.